larsonaj/airflow-sandbox/README.md

 ## Configuration and experimentation

-**add experimentation, thinking ill walk through what it would look like to edit the demo dag/files to work with diff data OR outline what setting up the F1 stuff looked like**
+**add experimentation, thinking ill walk through what it would look like to edit the demo dag/files to work with jaffle shop OR outline what setting up the F1 stuff looked like**